Organizer

 Don't buy it if...

-I used the Shark Detect Pro Cordless Auto-Empty System for a few weeks.
-I used it on carpet, upholstery, hard flooring, and even ceilings.
-And, in the course of these different cleaning scenarios, I tried all the different attachments, as well as using just the handheld on its own.
-I tested the odor neutralizer to see (or smell) if it was a gimmick or worthy addition, plus paid attention to how well it cleaned edges, corners, and debris of all sizes.
+For this initial review, our experienced reviewer used the Shark Detect Pro Cordless with Auto-Empty System for a few weeks, testing it on carpet, upholstery, hard flooring, and even ceilings.
+He tried all the different attachments as well as using just the handheld on its own, considered whether the odor neutralizer was if it was a gimmick or worthy addition, and paid attention to how well it cleaned edges, corners, and debris of all sizes.

 Nutribullet Pro 900 blender review: compact and convenient